mischnic/parcel-plugin-sw-cache/README.md

 In `inject` mode, occurences of  `__PUBLIC` will be replaced with Parcel's public-url option.
 In this case, `swSrc` is also a required parameter.

 No configuration options are mandatory, the default configuration will work just fine.
 (Creating a service worker to precache all files in the output directory without runtime caching).
-The default parameters passed to workbox-build are (which precaching all html, js, css, jpg and png files):
+With `strategy: "default"`, the default parameters passed to workbox-build are (which precaching all html, js, css, jpg and png files):
 ```json
 {
     globDirectory: outDir,